fastoch/Networking/IP_Subnetting.md

 wr
 ```

-IP address for Router1, int Serial 0/1/0 = 192.168.1.65/26
+IP address for Router1 needs to be first address on subnet 2.
-Serial port is used to connect Router1 to the Internet router.
+On interface S0/1/0, we allocate 192.168.1.65/26 (serial port is used to connect Router1 to the Internet router).
 ```
 en
 sh ip int brief